You can now take the SPI examination online from home, at any time of the year. Learn more!

 - Request a white board if you plan to jot down notes during the examination.
 Test centers are using white boards (rather than paper) in an effort to “go green.”

-Even though we offer practice exams and sample questions, we do not offer study materials for our exams – but our sister societies do.
+Even though we offer practice exams and sample questions, we do not offer study materials for our exams – but our sister societies offer resources that could help you prepare.
 You can find materials at:

 The SPI examination evaluates the SPI knowledge and skills you must demonstrate as a sonography professional.
 The primary test result is a PASS or FAIL decision.
 In addition, you will receive a scaled score, ranging from 300 to 700.
 A scaled score of 555 is required to pass all ARDMS examinations.